GU-CLASP/LARP/cfp.markdown

 disciplines.
 Papers are invited on topics in these and closely related areas, including (but not limited to) the following:

-- Language acquisition: formal, statistical, experimental, and corpus-based work
+- Language acquisition: formal, statistical, experimental, and machine learning-based work
 - Language learning through dialogue in humans and machines
 - Multi-modality and figurativeness in language learning and dialogue
 - Linguistic variation, adaptation, and audience design
 - Low-resource and ecologically plausible language modelling (e.g., BabyLM)
 - Cognitive architectures for language learning
 - Information state update in humans and machines
-- Second language acquisition
+- Cognitive aproaches to second language acquisition
 - Dialogue systems for language learning
 - Online, reinforcement and curriculum learning in NLP
 - Atypical development and language learning